guanqun-yang/wordpress/_posts/2023-10-18-research-notes-query-generation.md

 > - Difference from Adolphs et al.
 >
->     Even though the idea to invert the GTR model and how this inverter is trained is quite similar, Adolphs et al. does not consider the multi-step correction.
+>     Even though the idea to invert the GTR model and how this inverter is trained is quite similar, Adolphs et al. does not consider the multi-step correction, this seems to be the key to make the inversion work ([Tweet](https://x.com/jxmnop/status/1712562911493968220?s=20)).
 Further, they do not provide the code.

 ## Code